milgra/milgra.com.2022/server/resources/markdown/blog/2021/06/01 Creating my own mail server.md

 value : mail
 ```

-First the name server and SOA records have to be added here also
+Name server and SOA records have to be added here also

 ```
 record : NS